 Our forecasts for the adoption of Low Carbon Technologies predict that up to 25,000 distribution substations could exceed their demand capacity by the end of the RIIO-ED2 period.
-When Smart Meter data indicates that a substation would benefit from the enhanced, real time data from active monitoring equipment, we will install this at such sites to confirm and refine our forecasts, as well as to enable further options for constraint management.
+Based on our existing knowledge of heavily loaded circuits alongside analysis of smart meter data, we have identified the 15,500 highest priority substations to be fitted with monitoring during the RIIO-ED2 period.
+At a unit cost of £2,000, this gives a total of £31m.
 We also expect that monitoring will defer our expenditure at many of the locations as we can use better information in our models.